jg1141/words_and_pictures/README.md

 # words_and_pictures
-Python and Javascript to make and play talking pictures
+Python and Javascript to make and play talking pictures.

 Create simple, interactive reading lessons with words and pictures by creating three things: